-As noted, in all other disclosed cases in which the government was notified of a transaction under the Law it resolved not to exercise its special powers, although seldom providing sufficiently detailed reasoning for the underlying decision.
+As noted, in most78 of the other disclosed cases in which the government was notified of a transaction under the Law it resolved not to exercise its special powers, although seldom providing sufficiently detailed reasoning for the underlying decision.
 We set out some examples.

-On 23 October 2014, the government declared that it would not exercise its special powers in relation to the reorganisation of the infrastructure investments of Cassa Depositi e Prestiti SpA (a state-controlled holding company), entailing the transfer of its share interest in Terna SpA (the Italian electricity grid operator) to CDP Reti Srl (a subsidiary of Cassa Depositi e Prestiti SpA, which already held a controlling stake in Snam SpA, the gas transport infrastructure operator); nor would it exercise its special powers in the subsequent sale of a substantial minority interest in CDP Reti Srl to State Grid Europe Limited (a subsidiary of State Grid Corporation, a state-owned Chinese company).
-A recent government report,62 submitted to Parliament on 23 December 2016, providing an update on the application of the Law, disclosed that the coordination group (i.e., the inter-ministerial office assisting the government in the review process) recommended that the companies involved in the overall transaction proceed carefully so as to ensure the functioning and security of energy procurement, the maintenance of network efficiency and the protection of confidentiality of sensitive data and strategic information held by CDP Reti Srl and its subsidiaries.
-However, the government decided not to exercise its special powers altogether, as it concluded it was not appropriate to impose restrictive measures on the transaction.
+On 23 October 2014, the government declared that it would not exercise its special powers in relation to the reorganisation of the infrastructure investments of Cassa Depositi e Prestiti SpA (a state-controlled holding company),79 entailing the transfer of its share interest in Terna SpA (the Italian electricity grid operator) to CDP Reti Srl (a subsidiary of Cassa Depositi e Prestiti SpA, which already held a controlling stake in Snam SpA, the gas transport infrastructure operator); nor would it exercise its special powers in the subsequent sale of a substantial minority interest in CDP Reti Srl to State Grid Europe Limited (a subsidiary of State Grid Corporation, a state-owned Chinese company).
+A government report submitted to Parliament on 23 December 2016,80 providing an update on the application of the Law, disclosed that the coordination group (i.e., the inter-ministerial office assisting the government